Efficient and Probabilistic Adaptive Voxel Mapping for Accurate Online LiDAR Odometry: Experiments

-We evaluate our approach on the odometry datasets of the KITTI Vision Benchmark \cite{geiger2012we}, where the LiDAR data is collected by Velodyne HDL-64E S2 at a rate of 10 $Hz$.
-All the experiments are conducted on a desktop computer with Intel i7-10700 @ 2.9 $GHz$ with 16 $GB$ RAM and Nvidia GeForce GTX 730 with 2 $GB$ RAM.
+In this experiment, we evaluate our approach on the odometry datasets of the KITTI Vision Benchmark \cite{geiger2012we}, where the LiDAR data is collected by Velodyne HDL-64E S2 in urban environments and the in-frame motion has been compensated in advance.
+As in \cite{deschaud2018imls}, a vertical angle of 0.22 degree is employed to correct the calibration errors in raw point clouds from the KITTI dataset.

-{\bf Comparison with state-of-the-art.} We compare our method with FAST-LIO2 \cite{fastlio2}, an ICP-based LiDAR odometry approach.
-Suma \cite{suma2018rss}, a surfel-based LiDAR SLAM approach, and Lego-Loam \cite{shan2018lego}.
-We run our algorithm on all sequences with the same parameters.
-For Suma and LeGO-Loam, we conducted the experiments using their own implementation with the default parameters.
-For Fast-Lio2, the point clouds in KITTI dataset are undistorted already, therefore we use a constant velocity model to serve as the motion prior required by FAST-LIO2 as well as our method (see (\ref{equ:MAP})).
+{\bf Comparison with state-of-the-art.} We compare our method with FAST-LIO2 \cite{fastlio2}, a point-cloud map-based LiDAR-inertial odometry approach, MULLS\cite{pan2021mulls}, a multi-feature-based LO system, LiTAMIN2\cite{litamin2}, an improved ICP-NDT hybrid method, Suma \cite{suma2018rss}, a surfel-based LiDAR SLAM approach, and Lego-Loam \cite{shan2018lego}, a ground-optimized LiDAR odometry and mapping system.